Sustainability and Public Benefit Strategic Objectives 2020–40

 Research Centre

-For the study and digital recording of the Jewish, refugee and immigrant contribution to British visual culture since 1900.
-Already some 300 individual profiles have been published and some 1,000 candidates undergoing research.
-This long-term public benefit art programme generates new scholarship, films, podcasts, oral testimonies, exhibitions, publications and collection acquisitions all of which have wide and valuable public benefit applications.
+For the study and digital recording of the Jewish, refugee and wide immigrant contribution to British visual culture since 1900.
+Already some 1000 individual profiles have been published and some 1500 candidates undergoing research.
+On buru.org.uk which focuses primarily on the European contribution.
+In 2024, Ben Uri was hounoured by Prof. Eddie Chambers to be custodian of Diaspora-artists.net which has over 2300 profiles focusing primarily on the Black and Asian contribution.
+This long-term public benefit research centre generates new scholarship, films, podcasts, oral testimonies, exhibitions, publications and collection acquisitions all of which have wide and valuable applications.

 Collections